PFunnell/mindmesh/README.md

 # Metisem:  Semantic Linking Script

 ## Warning!
 In current config this will remove all existing links from your files when run.
 Amend the code before running if you don't want this to happen.
+In any case you should backup your vault/markdown collection before running a script like this :)

 ## Project Overview